 - https://www.privacyguides.org/articles/2022/04/22/linux-application-sandboxing/#securing-linux-containers

-Docker’s biggest advantage is its extensive ecosystem and abundant related documentation due to its longer history and de facto standard status in the industry.
+Docker’s biggest advantage is its longer history and de facto standard status in the industry, resulting in a broad ecosystem and abundant documentation.

-It’s most important to choose a tool that fits your given conditions, and for individual users just starting out, starting with Podman might be a good choice.
-Although its ecosystem is relatively smaller compared to Docker, it’s rapidly growing and narrowing the gap thanks to the aforementioned advantages, and since it’s compatible with Docker in many aspects such as Dockerfile syntax, Docker images, and CLI (Command Line Interface), it shouldn’t be much of an issue for individuals or small groups.
+It’s most important to choose the tool that fits your specific circumstances.
+For individual users just starting out, Podman might be a good choice.
+Although its ecosystem is relatively smaller compared to Docker, it’s growing rapidly and closing the gap thanks to its many advantages.
+Since it’s compatible with Docker in many aspects like Dockerfile syntax, Docker images, and CLI (command-line interface), this shouldn’t be a significant issue for individuals or small organizations.

 Podman